shs110/IRIProducts/README.md

 # IRIProducts
 ### Assumptions

  The Data will be supplied in a text file with comma separated values in the same order as in the sample txt and Word document:

-ProductId,
+<b>ProductId,
 RetailerName,
 RetailerProductCode,
 RetailerProductCodeType,
-DateReceived,
+DateReceived<b>

-I noticed more than one retailer has the same product code type for a single product with different dates received.
+ I noticed hat more than one retailer has the same product code type for a single product with different dates received.
 In that case, I assumed I have to take the latest code type amongst the ones supplied by different retailers.

 ## Algorithm